Just What are Bounce Pad Sites?

 A system may identify a set of related documents, identify one or more documents in the set of related documents that are sources of redirects, and identify organizations that are targets of the redirects.
 The system may also determine a redirect score based on the number of the identified documents that are sources of the redirects, determine a spam score based on a number of the organizations that are targets of the redirects, determine whether to classify the set of related documents as a bounce pad based on the redirect score and the spam score, and storing information associated with the result of the determination of whether to classify the set of related documents as a bounce pad.

 A website that contains a large number of redirects pointing to pages on a number of other domains appears to be somewhat suspicious to Google (and probably for good reasons).
 One that has been classified as a bounce pad, and has pages with content that are substantially similar to that found on other pages upon the Web might not be the best choice to show searchers pages from.

-I guess it’s possible that some sites that aren’t web spam sites may include a lot of redirects to different sites, and also be the originators of content found on their pages, with that content possibly copied else where on the Web, but it does sound like an unusual setup.
+I guess it’s possible that some sites that aren’t web spam sites may include a lot of redirects to different sites, and also be the originators of the content found on their pages, with that content possibly copied elsewhere on the Web, but it does sound like an unusual setup.

-As I wrote at the start of this post, I hadn’t heard of the term “bounce pad” being used to refer to a website before.
+As I wrote at the start of this post, I hadn’t heard of the term “bounce pad sites” being used to refer to sites before.